CyberAshven/BCH-Stealth-Protocol/README.md

 Per-label policy:
   Each stored label m has a flag accept_tokens ∈
     { bch_only, ft_only, all }.
-  Senders SHOULD respect a paycode's published policy.
+  Senders SHOULD respect a stealth code's published policy.
 A receiver that has not enabled token-receive on label m discards token outputs to that label as undeliverable (BCH amount may still be claimed; token portion is unspendable until re-enabled).

 Privacy note:
   Stealth hides the recipient address.
 It does NOT hide token